planetarium/agent8-templates/basic-3d-sideview/PROJECT.md

 2. **Input Management**: Keyboard inputs are captured through React Three Fiber's `useKeyboardControls` hook, which maps WASD/arrow keys to movement actions (with special emphasis on jump controls essential for platformer gameplay).

 3. **State Management**: `useControllerState` hook provides shared state between components, allowing different parts of the application to access and modify the character's state.
+Additionally, `playerStore` manages physics body references.

 4. **Animation Management**: `Player` component determines appropriate animations based on movement and action states, with special attention to jump, fall, and landing animations essential for platformer games.

 5. **Platform Generation**: Procedurally generated platforms create the game environment, with varying heights and distances to create challenging platforming gameplay.

+6. **Asset Management**: `PreloadScene` component ensures all 3D models, textures, and other assets are preloaded before gameplay begins, providing a smooth user experience with a visual loading indicator.